ssowinski/Irregular-verbs/README.md

-# Irregular verbs - example of app without storyboard
+# Irregular verbs - example of simple app without storyboard

+These are my notes, that I have made during developing.

+## What's happend in AppDelegate

-## window - UIWindow
+##### UIWindow
 Window is a top of app's view hierarchy.

 If we'er using storyboard it is initial automatically by the UIApplicationMain function as the app launches.